 Apart from a good dashboard, it has a menu option in the left sidebar, where you will have the following options:

 - Scan Tools

 - All Options

-This is the important feature of this plugin.
+This is an important feature of this plugin.
 When you will click on Wordfence on the left sidebar, you will see a scan option.
 After clicking on it you will see the scan page.
 Here you can see the scan is enabled or not.

 Scanner plays a major role because identification of the malware, dangerous URLs, and other spam is very important.

-Wordfence plugin scan and identify your files, compare them with what is in the WordPress repository, and report to you if there are any changes. it also checks your WordPress site for unknown security issues, Malware, bad URLs, backdoors, SEO spam, malicious Redirects, Code injection, etc.
+Wordfence scan and identify your files, compare them with what is in the WordPress repository, and report to you if there are any changes. it also checks your WordPress site for unknown security issues, Malware, bad URLs, backdoors, SEO spam, malicious Redirects, Code injection, etc.

 - Server State